rob10campbell/PRoPS-colloids_setup/HOOMD-blue_Install_Guide.md

 ## Creating a Python Virtual Environment

-If you are running HOOMD-blue on an HPC cluster you will likely need to work in a virtual environment to keep any installed python packages separate from other users.
-Virtual environments are also a good way to manage multiple Python installations on a dedicated workstation (i.e. managing the default Python 2 that comes with MacOS and the Python 3 we will be using), and to maintain a clean development environment for different projects.
-There are multiple ways to implement virtual Python environments (pyenv, venv, virtualenvwrapper, etc.), but the simplest way (and othe method used by HOOMD-blue's developers) is with venv.
+If you are running HOOMD-blue on an HPC cluster you will likely need to work in a virtual environment to keep any installed Python packages separate from other users.
+Virtual environments are also a good way to manage multiple Python installations on a dedicated workstation (i.e. switching between the default Python 2 that comes with MacOS and the Python 3 we will be using), and to ensure a clean development environment for new projects.
+There are multiple ways to implement virtual Python environments (pyenv, venv, virtualenvwrapper, etc.), but the simplest way (and the method used by HOOMD-blue's developers) is with venv.

-*Note: You may need to reinstall NumPy and other packages for each virtual environment using pip.
-This can be done before or after install HOOMD-blue.*
+*Note: After setting up the virtual environment you may need to reinstall NumPy and other packages using pip.
+This can be done before or after installing HOOMD-blue (this guide includes a reminder about this after the HOOMD-blue installation).*

-In the HOOMDblue directory, create a virtual python environment to run your simulations
+In the HOOMDblue directory, create a virtual Python environment to run your simulations
 ```bash
 $ mkdir VirtEnv
 ```

-Before setting which version of python you will use for the virtual environment, check your defaults:
+Before setting which version of Python you will use for the virtual environment, check your defaults:

-Check your version of python (unless you changed your default version after installing Python 3, this will be a version of Python 2)
+Check your default version of Python (unless you changed your default version after installing Python 3, this will be a version of Python 2)
 ```bash
 $ python --version
 Python 2.7.16
 ```
-Check that you can select Pythong 3 by specifying python3
+Check that you can specify Python 3 with "python3"
 ```bash
 $ python3 --version
 Python 3.9.6
 ```
-Or by running Python 3 (you can exit Python with the "quit()" command)
+Or by running python3 to see which version loads (you can then exit Python with the "quit()" command).
 ```bash
 $ python3
 Python 3.9.6 (default, Aug  4 2021, 22:40:34)